AxiansITSecurity/Restsh/README.md

 ## Customize

-You can add your own scripts into the `restsh/bin/custom` and `restsh/lib/custom` folders.
+You can fork it and add your own scripts into the folder in `restsh/modules/custom`.

 - [DEVELOPING.md](DEVELOPING.md)

 ## Documentation

-You can build the documentation local with the `doc.sh` script or you can read it [online](https://axiansitsecurity.github.io/Restsh/).
+You can build the documentation locally with the `doc.sh` script or you can read it [online](https://axiansitsecurity.github.io/Restsh/).

 ## License